 The above option has one shortfall – it can cause some texts, apps, and items to be unreadable if the display doesn’t support that size.
-Also, it might be hard to go back to original settings.
+Also, it might be hard to go back to the original settings.

 Launch GIMP.
 If GIMP is not installed on your PC, download it from gimp.org.

 Next, select ‘File’ and choose ‘Open’.
-Once done, highlight the screenshot whose quality you would like to improve.
+Once done, highlight the screenshot of whose quality you would like to improve.

 After that, select ‘Open’, choose the “Image” menu and check the box marked against ‘Scale Image’ option.

 - X resolution